ie3mrc/ie3mrc-source/docs/faq/index.md

 ### When does the club meet?

-It presently meets the 3rd Monday of the month at 8 pm Eastern time.
+It presently meets the 3rd Wednesday of the month at 8 pm Eastern time.

 <hr />